 *Best budget noise-isolating earbuds*

-I like these headphones as a style upgrade to the typical sportier headphones.
-They are made with genuine wood and have a very appealing, sleek design.
-The headset is very easy to use.
 You can answer or end calls easily with a touch of a button.
 You can also easily skip tracks both manually and through voice control, which is also easily accessible on the headset.

 Another thing I like about these headphones is the tangle-free nylon cord.
 If you’re not going to go wireless, you need wires that don’t get tangled easily because all the wear and tear from travel can wear down the strength of the cord over time, until it doens’t work anymore.
 These headphone cables are easier to wind and keep together than the typical plastic-covered cord.